EUDAT-B2FIND/md-ingestion/README.md

 md-ingestion
 ============

-The python script eudat_jmd_manager.py in this directory provide functionality required for ingestion (including OAI harvesting, semantic mapping (see repo 'md-mapping') and uploading to CKAN ) of metadata in the B2FIND portal.
+The python script manager.py in this directory provide functionality required for ingestion (including OAI harvesting, semantic mapping (see repo 'md-mapping') and uploading to CKAN ) of metadata in the B2FIND portal.

 Preconditions
 =============

-The sript eudat_jmd_manager.py uses the classes and functions from
+The sript manager.py uses the classes and functions from

-"""EUDAT_JMD.py - classes for JMD management :
+"""B2FIND.py - classes for JMD management :
   - CKAN_CLIENT  Executes CKAN APIs (interface to CKAN)
   - HARVESTER
   - CONVERTER
   - UPLOADER

-Install required modules simplejson, sickle and pyoai, e.g. by :
+Install required modules simplejson, sickle and e.g. by :

   > sudo pip install <module>